Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 The entity known variously as Six or Cynosure blinked and opened his eyes.
 He sat up, inspected his new arms and legs, and prodded curiously at the tattoo he found just below the right elbow.
 Then, with a shrug, he hopped up to his feet and looked around the Injunctor’s interior.

-“Location?”
+"Location?"

 The Injunctor informed him that he was on Earth, and highlighted his precise geographical position.

-“...Kansas.
-Hmm.”
-He tilted his head and accessed the biodrone’s memories. “...Yes.
-Global situation update?”
+"...Kansas.
+Hmm."
+He tilted his head and accessed the biodrone’s memories. "...Yes.
+Global situation update?"

 The Injunctor provided that too.
 It also noted that its Agent’s body was somewhat dehydrated, and delivered an appropriate measure of water, which Cynosure picked up and sipped absently as his new eyes skipped over the information.

 The Injunctor was too simple to understand his reaction.
 It did not know whether it was the totality of what it had presented or some minor detail which prompted the Agent’s response.
 It simply watched and waited impassively for instructions as Cynosure’s expression darkened, as he set the drink aside, and as he used his new body’s innate stress-expression mechanisms.

-“Well… fuck.”
+"Well… fuck."